-Reality is that every generation of young people complains about their parents not understanding them.
+The reality is that every generation of young people complains about their parents not understanding them.
 I know I did.

-Sometimes I use my intuition and experience to get the things I think they need but I get disappointed when I find out otherwise.
+Sometimes I use my intuition and experience to get the things I think they need, but I get disappointed when I find out otherwise.

 Henry Form once said, “ If I had asked the people what they needed, they would have said faster horses.”

-You see, in most cases, people don’t know what they want later on what others need.
+In most cases, people don’t know what they want later on what others need.
 We are just never too good at that.

 How can we encourage youth in church?